Home Warranty vs Saving Money: Which Strategy Saves You More?

 Is a home warranty worth it financially in 2026?

 It depends on your home's age and your current savings.
-For homeowners with older homes (10+ years) and limited emergency funds, a warranty can provide valuable protection against costly breakdowns like a $10,000+ HVAC replacement.
-However, for those with newer homes or a well-funded repair account ($10,000+), self-insuring through a high-yield savings account earning 4% APY is typically the more cost-effective long-term strategy.
+For homeowners with older homes (10+ years) and limited emergency funds, a warranty can provide valuable protection against costly breakdowns like an $11,500 average HVAC replacement.
+However, for those with newer homes or a well-funded repair account ($10,000+), self-insuring through a high-yield savings account earning around 4% APY is typically the more cost-effective long-term strategy.
 Run the break-even math for your specific situation before committing to a plan.

 What percentage of home warranty claims get denied?